 Weihenstephaner Brewery has continued to earn honors like the "Best Great Brewery" award by the Australian International Beer Awards in 2010 and gold medals for its Hefeweizen and Kristallweißbier for the World Beer Cup in 2016.

-Despite its tremendous history, the brewery has managed to stay ahead of the curve with its brewing, education program and even social media.
-They have active twitter, Facebook and instagram accounts that frequently spout something that sounds like humor.
-Yes - humor from the Germans!
-For example, this video from the brewery of Americans trying to pronounce "Weihenstephaner" ("whiny steven" is my favorite).
+The brewery has managed to stay ahead of the curve with its brewing, education program and even social media.
+They have active twitter, Facebook and instagram accounts including a video of Americans trying to pronounce "Weihenstephaner" ("whiny steven" is my favorite).

 Beers of Weihenstephaner Brewery